absmach/magistrala-docs/docs/dev-guide/kubernetes.md

 For more examples, refer to this [Postman Collection](https://elements.getpostman.com/redirect?entityId=38532610-ef9a0562-b353-4d2c-8aca-a5fae35ad0ad&entityType=collection).

-## Installing Supermq from Published Chart
+## Installing Magistrala from Published Chart

-Supermq Helm charts are published to a secure, private OCI registry hosted with Harbor.
+Magistrala Helm charts are published to a secure, private OCI registry hosted with Harbor.
 This method is ideal for production and CI/CD setups, with support for authentication, RBAC, and signed charts.

 For a complete Harbor-specific Helm guide, see the official docs: [Working with Helm OCI Charts](https://goharbor.io/docs/2.12.0/working-with-projects/working-with-oci/working-with-helm-oci-charts/)